thZennestDuck/pghrt/README.md

 ## Setting Up
 This project is reliant on `LaTeXML` and owes deep gratitute for its existence.
 Install it [here](https://math.nist.gov/~BMiller/LaTeXML/get.html), and please support it if you can!

 You might also need to install `texlive-latex-extra` with your package manager of choice, or specific missing packages through `MiKTeX` if you prefer a lighter weight LaTeX installation.
-This project was created using Visual Studio Code so `.vscode` is included for your convenience if that is your editor of choice to build via `build.ps1` but can otherwise be ignored.
+This project was created using Visual Studio Code so `.vscode` is included for your convenience if that is your editor of choice to build via `build.ps1` but it can otherwise be ignored.

 ### Linux